apa999/PulseLive/README.md

 The article list can be sorted alphabetically, ascending, or descending, by tapping the “sort” (triangle) icon in the top right of the screen.
 Articles will be sorted by their title.

 Although the initial retrieval of documents is automatic, the user can repeat the download whenever required by pressing the “refresh” (circular arrow) icon in the top left of the screen.
+(This functionality can be demonstrated by deleting a record, and then reloading the articles, as described below.)

 The user can filter the articles in the list by typing a filter string in the “Filter by” box immediately below the “Articles” title.
 The filter can be removed by tapping the “Cancel” button, or by clearing the filter box.

+The user can delete articles from the list by swiping left on the article row.
+The user could then reload all the articles using the "refresh" button.

 Document detail